coinbase/cdp-agentkit/python/cdp-langchain/README.md

-# CDP Agentkit Extension - Langchain Toolkit
+# CDP Agentkit Extension - LangChain Toolkit

-CDP integration with Langchain to enable agentic workflows using the core primitives defined in `cdp-agentkit-core`.
+CDP integration with LangChain to enable agentic workflows using the core primitives defined in `cdp-agentkit-core`.

 This toolkit contains tools that enable an LLM agent to interact with the [Coinbase Developer Platform](https://docs.cdp.coinbase.com/).
 The toolkit provides a wrapper around the CDP SDK, allowing agents to perform onchain operations like transfers, trades, and smart contract interactions.